stellagra/AutomaticFaceAnalysis/README.md

 Please note that this repo is under development.
 Feel free to reach out for additions, and/or corrections.
 If you find a link or reference is outdated, I am happy to receive your feedback for corrections.

 Notes:
+- This repository is currently being re-organiseed.
+All mental health related datasets will soon be removed and moved to [here](https://github.com/stellagra/MentalHealthDatasets).
 - I neither claim completeness nor correctness.
 No guarantees.
 - Access rights to the databases might change or licenses might run out.
 - I do not own any of the following databases.
 For questions about access and details, please contact the respective authors.